Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 from entering ready state until all Docker images are loaded.
 This defaults to `true`.
-* (optional) `transfer_files_on_pool_creation` will ingress all `files` specified in the `global_resources` section of the configuration json when the pool is created.
+* (optional) `transfer_files_on_pool_creation` will ingress all `files` specified in the `global_resources` section of the global configuration file when the pool is created.
 If files are to be ingressed to Azure Blob or File Storage, then data movement operations are overlapped with the creation of the pool.
 If files are to be ingressed to a shared file system on the compute nodes, then the files are ingressed after the pool is created and the shared